plausible/docs/docs/guided-tour.md

 <img alt="Top Sources" src={useBaseUrl('img/top-sources.png')} />

 See all the top referral sources of traffic ranked by the number of unique visitors.
-You can click on the "**details**" button to see the full list which also includes the "**Direct/None**" traffic.
-Additional metrics such as bounce rates and visit duration of the individual referral are included too.
+You can click on the "**Details**" button to see the full list which also includes additional metrics such as the bounce rate and visit duration of the individual referral.

 You can click into the "**Campaign**" tabs of the Top Sources report to see your campaigns isolated from other traffic sources.
 These are visitors coming from UTM tagged links such as those in your emails, social media or in your paid advertising campaigns.
 Click on "**Medium**", "**Source**", "**Campaign**", "**Term**" and "**Content**" to explore these.
 You can learn more about [link tagging here](manual-link-tagging.md).